wp-plugins/media-library-assistant/readme.txt

 1. Upload `media-library-assistant` and its subfolders to your `/wp-content/plugins/` directory
 1. Activate the plugin through the "Plugins" menu in WordPress
-1. Visit the settings page to customize category and tag support
+1. Visit the Settings page to customize category and tag support
+1. Visit the Settings page Custom Fields and IPTC/EXIF tabs to map metadata to attachment fields
 1. Visit the "Assistant" submenu in the Media admin section
 1. Click the Screen Options link to customize the display
 1. Use the enhanced Edit, Quick Edit and Bulk Edit pages to assign categories and tags
 1. Use the `[mla_gallery]` shortcode to add galleries of images, documents and more to your posts and pages

 == Frequently Asked Questions ==

+= How can I sort the Media/Assistant submenu table on values such as File Size? =

+You can add support for many attachment metadata values such as file size by visiting the Custom Fields tab on the Settings page.
+There you can define a rule that maps the data to a WordPress custom field and check the "MLA Column" box to make that field a sortable column in the Media/Assistant submenu table.
+You can also use the field in your `[mla_gallery]` shortcodes.

 = How can I use Categories, Tags and custom taxonomies to select images for display in my posts and pages? =